replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     You can also get the CLI commands for full restores or admin console only restores from this dialog.
     :::

-1. At the bottom of the dialog, enter the application slug.
+1. At the bottom of the dialog, enter the application slug provided by your software vendor.
+For more information, see [Get the Application Slug](/vendor/vendor-portal-maange-app#slug) in _Managing Applications_.

 1. Click **Confirm and restore**.